 In the CLI, try: cryptomator-cli unlock --mount webdav /path/to/vault

-supports encrypted remotes and can mount them with rclone mount
+rclone supports encrypted remotes and can mount them with rclone mount.

 Install with: sudo pkg install gocryptfs rclone